suitcss/suit/packages/components-arrange/README.md

 ## Available classes

 * `Arrange` - The core component class
+* `Arrange-sizeFit` - The child class for cells to snap to fit their content
+* `Arrange-sizeFill` - The child class for cells to expand to fill the remaining space
 * `Arrange--middle` - The modifier class for middle-aligned cells
 * `Arrange--bottom` - The modifier class for bottom-aligned cells
 * `Arrange--equal` - The modifier class for equal-width cells
-* `Arrange--withGutter` - The modifier class for a 10px inter-cell gutter
-* `Arrange-sizeFit` - The child class for cells to snap to fit their content
-* `Arrange-sizeFill` - the child class for cells to expand to fill the remaining space

 ## Usage

+N.B.
+This component affects the width of images in cells.

 Like many SUIT components, suit-arrange relies on a core component class that is extended by additional modifier classes.
 This component works best for